 Florida Police: Robert Kraft, Owner Of Patriots, To Face Solicitation Charges

-A Florida police chief has announced that Robert Kraft, the owner of the New England Patriots, will face charges of soliciting prostitution.
+A Florida police chief has announced that Robert Kraft, the owner of the New England Patriots, will face charges of soliciting prostitution after he was caught on surveillance video allegedly in the midst of a sexual act.

-Jupiter Police Chief Daniel Kerr announced the charges on Friday as part of a sting on a local spa.
+Jupiter Police Chief Daniel Kerr announced the charges on Friday as part of a sting on a local spa suspected of human trafficking and potential money laundering.

 Kraft is one of dozens to face similar charges.
-Kerr says he is being charged with two counts of soliciting prostitution, a misdemeanor, tied to two different visits to the spa.
+Kerr says he is being charged with two counts of soliciting prostitution, a misdemeanor, tied to two different visits to the Orchids of Asia Day Spa.

 Detective Andrew Sharp was asked at the Friday news conference if there is video evidence of Kraft in the massage parlor room receiving the alleged acts.
 "The answer to that is yes," he said.